cororok/dynamic-query/README.md

 ## Usage
-1. Use a jar file in your project - dist/cororok-dq-1.0.jar.
+1. Copy and put a jar file ./dist/cororok-dq-1.0.jar to your project.
-2. you sql files
+2. write your sql files.
+It can be located anywhere.
-3. (Optional ) demo/dq.properties
+3. (Optional file) dq.properties.
-If you want to use cororok.dq.util.QueryMapHelper to manage QueryMap, you will need dq.properties in the root path of your application. see below files
+If you want to use cororok.dq.util.QueryMapHelper to manage QueryMap, you will need dq.properties in the root path of your application. see below example.
 	demo/dq.properties
 	demo/examples/HelperTest.java